Mow Cop: Murder of Steven Johnson

 On 22 December 1990, the body of Stoke-on-Trent taxi driver Steven Johnson, a 25-year-old married father of two children, was discovered by a dog-walker on a farm track near Castle Road in Mow Cop.
 His body was found close to his taxi.
-Johnson had last been seen picking up a fare in Hanley Road, Hanley to be dropped off in Packmoor at around 03:30 on 22 December.
+Johnson had last been seen picking up a fare in Hanley Road, Hanley, to be dropped off in Packmoor at around 03:30 on 22 December.
 He then drove from Packmoor to Mow Cop.
-Johnson had been assaulted inside his taxi and his throat was cut, causing his death.
-It was reported by Staffordshire Police that cash and valuables were not taken from the taxi and the motive for the murder was unknown.
-The crime was featured in the March 1991 edition of BBC Crimewatch and reconstruction was filmed.
+Johnson had been assaulted inside his taxi, and his throat was cut, causing his death.
+It was reported by Staffordshire Police that cash and valuables were not taken from the taxi, and the motive for the murder was unknown.
+The crime was featured in the March 1991 edition of BBC Crimewatch and a reconstruction was filmed.
 One male suspect was arrested in 2014 and released on bail for five months, but no further action followed.
 The murder remains unsolved as of November 2020.